adamnew123456/spc/README.rst

   which could be cleaned up and separated from the backend.
 As it stands, all of the stuff that isn't verifying that the syntax is good is left up to the specific target backend.
-- Single Target: This could be expanded, but it isn't all that important of a goal.
-Right now, the only target is the MARS simulator, and even then, it's somewhat of a bad citizen (not following the calling conventions fully is the biggest problem, although there's a reason)

 Other than that, it produces code for a language which is pretty much on the same abstractive level as C - but, the language is organized explicitly to be